 We are building a future where all people, families, and future generations have equal dignity, respect, and power under the law.
 Join the fight at povertylaw.org.

-PILI Interns & Fellows will primarily conduct research and writing, including public policy work, in support of the Shriver Center’s mission to reduce poverty.
-In addition to legal research and writing, Interns and Fellows occasionally contribute to substantive articles for Clearinghouse Community, our online source of information for the advocacy community; WomanView, a periodic newsletter of our Women’s Law and Policy project on issues affecting low-income women and girls; and the Shriver Brief, our blog.
+PILI Interns and Fellows will primarily conduct research and writing, including public policy work, in support of the Shriver Center’s mission to reduce poverty.
 Interns and Fellows will be invited to participate with advocates with work in the field, as schedules and time permit.
-To better understand the development of public policy, PILI Interns & Fellows also participate in behind-the-scenes meetings with advocacy staff, coalition partners and decision-makers.
+To better understand the development of public policy, PILI Interns & Fellows also participate in behind-the-scenes meetings with advocacy staff, coalition partners, and decision-makers.

-In addition to your cover letter and resume, the Shriver Center may request unofficial transcripts (or class schedule for first term 1L students), legal writing sample, and list of references.
-After you submit your application for this agency, the agency will contact you to ask for these additional materials if they wish to pursue your application further.
+In addition to your cover letter and resume, please send a legal writing sample to both email@example.com.
+The Shriver Center may also request unofficial transcripts (or class schedule for first term 1L students) and a list of references, and will contact you directly for these materials if needed.

 This agency is approved to host a Law Student Intern during the fall semester and during the summer.
 They are also approved to host Graduate Fellows.